KarmaYama/cleansh/cleansh/CONTRIBUTING.md

-# Contributing to Cleansh
+# Contributing to CleanSH

-First and foremost, thank you for considering contributing to `cleansh`\!
-Your interest, whether through bug reports, feature requests, or code contributions, is incredibly valuable. `cleansh` is a high-trust, single-purpose CLI tool, and we believe that community involvement is key to its security, robustness, and continued growth.
+First and foremost, thank you for considering contributing to `CleanSH`\!
+Your interest, whether through bug reports, feature requests, or code contributions, is incredibly valuable. `CleanSH` is a high-trust, single-purpose CLI tool, and we believe that community involvement is key to its security, robustness, and continued growth.

-This document outlines the guidelines for contributing to the `cleansh` project.
+This document outlines the guidelines for contributing to the `CleanSH` project.
 Following these guidelines helps ensure a smooth and effective collaboration for everyone involved.

 -----

 ## 💡 How Can I Contribute?

-There are many ways to contribute to `cleansh`, even if you're not a Rust expert:
+There are many ways to contribute to `CleanSH`, even if you're not a Rust expert:

   * **Reporting Bugs:** Found an issue?
 Let us know\!
-  * **Suggesting Features:** Have an idea to make `cleansh` even better?
+  * **Suggesting Features:** Have an idea to make `CleanSH` even better?
 We'd love to hear it.
   * **Improving Documentation:** Clarity in documentation is crucial.
 If something is unclear or missing, consider suggesting improvements.
   * **Writing Code:** This includes bug fixes, new features, or performance enhancements.
   * **Providing Feedback:** General feedback on usability, design, or anything else is always welcome.